 Are you more of an Oprah Winfrey or a Steve Jobs?
 Or a Thich Nhat Hanh?
 Over the next few weeks we’ll be taking a deep dive into the key behavioral traits of some of your favorite celebrities.
 Based on an analysis of their observed behaviors and motivators, we’ve created reports that highlight incredible people’s defining behavioral characteristics.
 Curious who you compare to?
 Want to adopt some of the behaviors that make incredible leaders?
 Let’s dive in!

-Are you self-assured and confident?
-Do you tend to move at a fast pace?
-If so, you may be a low scorer in self-critical.
-Let’s take a look at the behavioral traits of someone with a low score in self-critical and what you can do to best encourage their growth.
+Do you tend to be independent and self-motivated?
+Are you often effective in meeting your goals without much emotional support from others?
+If so, you may be a low scorer in emotional support.
+Let’s take a look at the behavioral traits of someone with a low emotional support score and what managers can do to best encourage their growth.